Tony Holland

-Anthony John Holland (18 January 1940 – 28 November 2007) was a British screenwriter and actor, best known as a writer and co-creator (with Julia Smith) of the BBC soap opera EastEnders.
+Anthony John Holland (18 January 1940 – 28 November 2007) was a British screenwriter and actor.
+He is best known as the writer and co-creator (with Julia Smith) of the BBC soap opera EastEnders.

 Early life

-Holland was the oldest of three children born to John and Pat Holland, with his younger twin brothers Allan and Bryn.
+Holland was born in Shoeburyness, Essex, England, the oldest of three children, to John and Pat Holland.
+His younger twin brothers were Allan and Bryn.
 As a military family, Holland moved around with the postings assigned to his father and spent time in Aldershot, Gravesend and Chelmsford.

-Early career
+Career

 Holland began his career as an actor, appearing in the 1966 Doctor Who serial The Savages and later Message for Posterity, a 1967 serial for The Wednesday Play.
-In the latter year, a play Holland had developed - The Isle is Full of Noises - was taken up by the BBC and produced by Thirty-Minute Theatre; it was from there that Holland turned to script-writing.
+In the latter year, a play Holland had developed – The Isle is Full of Noises – was taken up by the BBC and produced by Thirty-Minute Theatre; it was from there that Holland turned to script-writing.

 Through his agent, Holland landed a job as a writer and script editor on Z-Cars in 1970.
 It was here that he met producer and director Julia Smith, and started a long and successful working relationship with her.
 Holland and Smith became an established producer/script-editor team during their time on Z-Cars and went on to work for the BBC's hospital drama, Angels.
-It was during their time on Angels that the format of the programme was changed from weekly 50 minute-long episodes to a bi-weekly half-hour serial, with the further possibility of the show being aired all year round.
+It was during their time on Angels that the format of the programme was changed from weekly 50-minute-long episodes to a bi-weekly half-hour serial, with the further possibility of the show being aired all year round.